Olamide-png/esw.know/www/content/2.sfcc/home.md

 SFCC ESW cartridge

 #description
-The cartridge allows you to configure shipping method pricing, override price books, enable or disable specific countries, languages, and currencies, and manage a range of global preferences.
+The cartridge enables you to configure shipping method pricing, override price books, enable or disable specific countries, languages, and currencies, and manage a range of global preferences.
 ::

 <br>